Johnny-droid/AI-Projects/README.md

 Our objective was to build a working **Wana** game in python, that can be played by two players.
 These players can be either human or AI players.

 The AI uses a **minimax** algorithm with **alpha-beta pruning** to find the best move.
 There are multiple levels of difficulty, determined by the heuristic used as well as the depth of the minimax algorithm.
+It is also possible to use the Monte Carlo algorithm for the AI.

 ### How to run